 3.3.
-Comparison of the two structures
+Comparison between the two structures

-With the n-ZnO layer as emitter in the n-ZnO/p-Si heterojunction, there is a slight increase in V{oc} , a significant increase in current J{cc} and almost the same FF and finally an increase in efficiency compared to the electrical parameters (V{oc} , J{cc} , FF, efficiency) of the silicon-based np homojunction cell.
+With the use of n-ZnO layer as emitter in the n-ZnO/p-Si heterojunction, there is a slight increase in V{oc} , a significant increase in J{cc} and almost the same FF and finally an increase in efficiency compared to the electrical parameters (V{oc} , J{cc} , FF, efficiency) of the silicon-based np homojunction cell.

-3.3.1 Comparison of the effect of emitter doping on the two structures
+3.3.1 Comparison of the effect of emitter doping of the two structures

 In this section, we compare the variation of the photovoltaic parameters of our two structures (homojunction and heterojunction) upon the effect of the doping of their respective emitters.
-Figure 8 shows that the emitter doping has a much more important effect on V{oc} and J{cc} of the homojunction than those of the heterojunction and as for the FF and efficiency, we observe for both structures practically the same types of variation.
+Figure 9 shows that the emitter doping has a much more important effect on V{oc} and J{cc} of the homojunction than those of the heterojunction.
+For FF and efficiency, we observe for both structures practically the same types of variation.